 Suresh Prabhu orders emergency meet on grounding of flights by Jet Airways

-New Delhi, Mar 19: Union Minister of Civil Aviation Suresh Prabhu on Tuesday directed the Secretary to a hold emergency meeting on the grounding of flights by cash-strapped Jet Airways, its advance bookings, cancellation, refunds and safety issues, if any.
+New Delhi, Mar 19: Union Minister of Civil Aviation Suresh Prabhu on Tuesday directed the Secretary to hold emergency meeting on the grounding of flights by cash-strapped Jet Airways, its advance bookings, cancellation, refunds and safety issues, if any.

-Prabhu has also asked the Secretary to get a report on Jet Airways' compliance issues immediately from Directorate General of Civil Aviation (DGCA).
+Prabhu has also asked the Secretary to get a report on Jet compliance issues immediately from Directorate General of Civil Aviation (DGCA).

 In a letter written to the DGCA, their union on Tuesday stated,"It has been arduous for us to meet our financial requirements, result of which have adversely affected the psychological condition of Aircraft Engineers at work and therefore the safety of public transport airplanes being flown by Jet Airways across India and the world is at risk."